by Caroline Marshall and Bronte Hearn · 8 April 2025

 - take reasonable steps in conducting their business/responsibilities to prevent matters from arising that would adversely affect the entity’s prudential standing or prudential reputation.

-Directors can also face civil penalty proceedings for breaches of their directors' duties following AML/CTF compliance failings.
-Recent ASIC cases against current and former directors and officers of a casino operator, for alleged breaches of their duties under section 180 of the Corporations Act have shown the importance of directors' attention to ML/TF risks.
+- Directors can face civil penalty proceedings for breaches of their directors' duties following AML/CTF compliance failings.
+Recent ASIC cases against current and former directors and officers of a casino operator, for alleged breaches of their duties under section 180 of the Corporations Act, have shown the importance of directors' attention to ML/TF risks.